-1/4 teaspoon ground cinnamon
+- 1/4 teaspoon ground cinnamon

 - 1/2 stick butter, cut into small cubes

 - 1 cup light brown sugar, plus more for sprinkling, divided

 - 1/2 cup dried cranberries

 Set a 10-inch ovenproof skillet, seasoned cast iron if you have, over medium heat.
-Add the butter and 1 cup sugar and cook, stirring constantly, until the sugar has melted and caramelized, about 5 minutes, then add the 1/2 cup cream, stirring and bring to a boil.
-Turn off heat and begin adding the rest of your ingredients.
+Add the butter and 1 cup sugar and cook, stirring constantly, until the sugar has melted and caramelized about 5 minutes, then remove from heat and gently whisk in the cream.

 While the sugar is melting, peel apples, then use an apple corer to make your slices.

 Sprinkle the top with some brown sugar and place into the preheated oven.
 Bake in the middle of the oven for 40 to 45 minutes until the top is golden and puffy.
 When done, allow to cool for two to three minutes, run a knife around the edges of the pan, then invert on a large plate.

-FYI – if your cast iron skillet is not seasoned, the cranberries will react with the skillet and turn black.
+- If your cast iron skillet is not seasoned, the cranberries will react with the skillet and turn black.